 Day 01 – A book series you wish had gone on longer OR a book series you wish would just end already

 The Mortal Instruments series by Cassandra Clare.
-Now, what you see above are the first three books of the series: City of Bones, City of Ashes and City of Glass.
+Now, here what you see above are the first three books of the series: City of Bones, information pills City of Ashes and City of Glass.
 And they are awesome.
 There are three books after this: City of Fallen Angels, City of Lost Souls and City of Heavenly Fire (Out Sept.
 2014)

 Basic Plot: Clary Fray, sixteen-year-old girl living in New York City, lives a normal teen life, though she feels like there is something missing about her.
 One day, while at a club with her best friend Simon, she witnesses a murder by three people only she can see.
 Obviously this freaks her out a bit.
 I mean, wouldn’t you freak out a bit?
 Then she meets Jace, one of the murderers she saw, who explains that he is a Shadowhunter, a Nephilim, who hunts demons and kills them, sending them away from the human world.
 Not long after, her mother is kidnapped and Clary sets out to save her from the evil Valentine, a Shadowhunter gone wrong.
 As the story unfolds, you learn more about Shadowhunters, Clary, her mother, Valentine, Jace and how all these things connect.